Lyq322/FloraTraiter/README.md

 # FloraTraiter ![Python application](https://github.com/rafelafrance/FloraTraiter/workflows/CI/badge.svg)[![DOI](https://zenodo.org/badge/649758239.svg)](https://zenodo.org/badge/latestdoi/649758239)

-**This repository is a fork of [FloraTraiter](https://github.com/rafelafrance/FloraTraiter).** The fork is mainly for **seed dispersal traits**: it adds scripts and options to analyze dispersal keywords (language frequencies, stats, pie charts), improves dispersal trait assignment for multilingual terms, and documents workarounds when parsing hangs or runs slowly.
+**This repository is a fork of [FloraTraiter](https://github.com/rafelafrance/FloraTraiter).** The fork is mainly for **seed dispersal traits**: it adds scripts and options to analyze dispersal keywords (language frequencies, stats, pie charts), improves dispersal trait assignment for multilingual terms, and adds batch run scripts.
 See [Fork: additional features and usage](#fork-additional-features-and-usage) below.

 ## Note to people wanting to use these scripts.